 B.S., Special Education, Cross Categorical, University of Wisconsin

-Annamma, S. (in press).
-Mapping Consequential Geographies in the Carceral State: Education Journey Mapping as Qualitative Methodology with Girls of Color with Dis/abilities .
+Annamma, S. (2018).
+Mapping Consequential Geographies in the Carceral State: Education Journey Mapping as a Qualitative Method With Girls of Color With Dis/abilities .
 Qualitative Inquiry.

 Waitoller, F. & Annamma, S. (in press).
 Taking a spatial turn in inclusive education: Seeking Justice at the Intersections of Multiple Markers of Difference.
 In M. Tejero-Hughes & E. Talbott (Eds.), The Handbook of Research on Diversity in Special Education.
 New Jersey: John Wiley & Sons, Inc. https://www.academia.edu/16746779/Taking_a_spatial_turn_in_inclusive_education_Seeking_Justice_at_the_Intersections_of_Multiple_Markers_of_Difference https://www.academia.edu/16746779/Taking_a_spatial_turn_in_inclusive_education_Seeking_Justice_at_the_Intersections_of_Multiple_Markers_of_Difference